jaymo99/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 * [What is HTTPS](https://intranet.alxswe.com/rltoken/c0zs2MxrmxFLsCPOizxq6g)
 * [What is a firewall](https://intranet.alxswe.com/rltoken/j6idMcUTyNEDj1oYDQFmUw)

 ## Tasks

+0. Simple web stack.

-1. Simple web stack.<br> A lot of websites are powered by simple web infrastructure, a lot of time it is composed of a single server with a [LAMP stack](https://en.wikipedia.org/wiki/LAMP_%28software_bundle%29). <br>On a whiteboard, design a one server web infrastructure that hosts the website that is reachable via `www.foobar.com`.
-Start your explanation by having a user wanting to access your website.<br>Requirements:
+	A lot of websites are powered by simple web infrastructure, a lot of time it is composed of a single server with a [LAMP stack](https://en.wikipedia.org/wiki/LAMP_%28software_bundle%29).

+	On a whiteboard, design a one server web infrastructure that hosts the website that is reachable via `www.foobar.com`.
+Start your explanation by having a user wanting to access your website.

+	Requirements:

 	* You must use:
 		- 1 server